Pioneer-Valley-Housing-Coop/docs/one-pager.md

 * Groundedness of traditional homeownership
 * Social life of cohousing/college

-**Equity** We aim to be democratic and affordable by structuring as a group equity housing co-op.
+**Equity:** We aim to be democratic and affordable by structuring as a group equity housing co-op.

 *Democratic*
 * Housing co-op will own assets as a group, with residents as equal voting members